Daphne Hardy Henrion: Life

 During the war she worked for the Ministry of Information and after her release she began to establish her artistic reputation with a number of solo exhibitions and also with exhibits at the Royal Academy Summer Exhibitions.

 In 1947 she married the graphic designer Henri Kay Henrion but left him in the 1970s.
+Her husband died in 1990.
 They had two sons and a daughter.

+In 1951, she created the sculpture Youth for the Festival of Britain, modelled on a full size body cast of the artist.
+Originally displayed in front of the 51 bar on the festival's South Bank site, the statue has recently been re-discovered in the grounds of a house in Hampstead once occupied by the sculptor.
+It has since been acquired by the Museum of London, who intend to put it on public display after it has been restored.
+Her work includes a statue of Christ at the Modernist Our Lady of Fatima Church, Harlow.

 From 1980 she was a member of the Royal Society of British Sculptors.

 Her bust of Arthur Koestler was shown at the Royal Academy in 1984.
 Bronze casts of the bust were acquired by the National Portrait Gallery and the Koestler Foundation.
 She kept on working until failing eyesight in her eighties stopped her sculpting.